bahrus/trans-render/README.md

 trans-render provides an alternative way of instantiating a template.
 It draws inspiration from the (least) popular features of xslt.
 Like xslt, trans-render performs transforms on elements by matching tests on elements.
 Whereas xslt uses xpath for its tests, trans-render uses the css matches() method.

 XSLT can take pure XML with no formatting instructions as its input.
-Generally, speaking, the XML that XSLT acts on isn't a bunch of meaningless div tag names, but rather a nice semantic document, whose intrinsic structure is enough to go on, in order to formulate a "transform" that doesn't feel like a hack.
+Generally, speaking, the XML that XSLT acts on isn't a bunch of semantically  meaningless div tags, but rather a nice semantic document, whose intrinsic structure is enough to go on, in order to formulate a "transform" that doesn't feel like a hack.

 Likewise, with the advent of custom elements, the template markup will tend to be much more semantic, like XML. trans-render tries to rely as much as possible on this intrinisic semantic nature of the template markup, to give enough clues on how to fill in the needed "potholes" like innerText's and property setting.
 But trans-render is completely extensible, so it can certainly accommodate custom markup (like string interpolation, or common binding attributes) by using additional, optional helper libraries.